Back to Top

 Facility Features

-• Charging stations for mobility devices, including scooters and powered wheelchairs, available at the Bowmanville and Newcastle Branches.
+• Charging stations for mobility devices, including scooters and powered wheelchairs, available at the Bowmanville and Newcastle Libraries.

 • Priority computer stations at all locations feature high contrast keyboards and adaptive mice with adjustable tremor settings, button delays, click timers.

-• Hearing loops at all service points send wireless signals from a microphone to hearing aids and cochlear implants, providing customised service to those experiencing hearing loss.
+• Hearing loops at all service points send wireless signals from a microphone to hearing aids and cochlear implants, providing customized service to those experiencing hearing loss.

-• Service desks at the Bowmanville, Courtice, and Newcastle Branches that have a section accessible to persons who use a wheelchair or scooter.
+• Service desks at the Bowmanville, Courtice, and Newcastle Libraries that have a section accessible to persons who use a wheelchair or scooter.

 • Wheeled accessibility walkers (Rollators) are available for use by persons visiting the Library.

-• The multi-story Bowmanville Branch has a passenger elevator equipped with Braille writing and audio announcements.
+• The multi-story Bowmanville Library has a passenger elevator equipped with Braille writing and audio announcements.

-• Computers at the Bowmanville and Newcastle Branches are installed with a range of heights.
+• Computers at the Bowmanville and Newcastle Libraries are installed with a range of heights.

 • Security gate and stack clearances, between and at the end of stacks, are wide enough to accommodate a wheelchair or scooter.

-• Bowmanville, Courtice, and Newcastle Branches are wheelchair accessible.
-The Orono Branch is not wheelchair accessible due to the historic nature of the building.
+• Bowmanville, Courtice, and Newcastle Libraries are wheelchair accessible.
+The Orono Library is not wheelchair accessible due to the historic nature of the building.
 For those customers who are not able to access the Orono Branch and do not wish to visit one of our neighbouring branches, please consider our Good Neighbours program.

-Clarington Public Library welcomes feedback.
+Clarington Library, Museums & Archives welcomes feedback.
 Should you wish to speak with a staff member, please contact Member Services at 905-623-7322 x2712.

 DAISY Readers